Get Your Property Taxes Reduced

 Get Clear on Your Property Taxes

-Hopefully, this has given you clear direction on how to do a property tax appeal!
+Hopefully, this has given you a clear direction on how to do a property tax appeal!
 Appealing a high property tax assessments isn’t easy, but it can be done.

 Additional Helpful References on How to Appeal Property Taxes

-About the Author: The above Real Estate information on how to challenge high property taxes was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the Author: The above Real Estate information on appealing high property taxes was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 29+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.